basileroth75/Web-Scrapping/README.md

 ## Usage
 - Download this project with de Clone or Download button on the right top.

-- Unzip the folder, start a terminal window from this folder and build the Docker image by entering the following command:
+- Unzip the folder and start a terminal window IN this folder (very important).
+Build the Docker image by entering the following command:
 ```bash
 docker build -t mail_scrapper .
 ```